IngmarBitter/defenders/md/Salvation/Baptism.md

 * The two views at the extremes, #1 and #4, each have verses that support them.
 We will analyze them in detail in the next section.

 * #2 **Only God knows:** Since there is no explicit teaching in the Bible about what happens in this case, this view leaves the determination of the state of the salvation of those individuals to God.
 God has the authority and ability to apply Jesus's sacrifice to these believers as He sees fit.
-But He is not obligated to reveal or explain to us what he does.
+But He is not obligated to reveal or explain to us what He does.

 ...
 This view is a last resort if indeed we cannot determine from the entire Bible if any of the other views is correct.
 Since it argues from silence its support is how much you disagree with the remainder of this essay that makes the case that the Bible does tell us enough to understand God's plan in this context.